ranazaryab/Digital_Image_processing/README.md

 # Digital_Image_processing
 This project is related to Digital Image Processing.
-I have made this project during my bachelor's degree as a semester.
+I have made this project during my bachelor's degree as a semester project.
 The project is about Detection of vehicles using satellite image.